 NS&I's points rest on its obligations under the AML regulations to verify and document customers who hold assets in trust.
-But this, in my view, is a distinct question from whether on not, in law, a trust was created when Mr W and his sister took out their SCs.
+But this, in my view, is a distinct question from whether on not, in law, a trust was created when Ms W and her brother took out their SCs.

-NS&I hasn't put forward an argument as to why my interpretation of the position there is wrong - it hasn't argued with reference to the legal definition of a trust or explained why it doesn't think I'm right that it ought to have considered Mr W and his sister's holdings to have been held in a legal trust formed for the reasons I gave in my provisional decision.
+NS&I hasn't put forward an argument as to why my interpretation of the position there is wrong - it hasn't argued with reference to the legal definition of a trust or explained why it doesn't think I'm right that it ought to have considered Ms W and her brother's holdings to have been held in a legal trust formed for the reasons I gave in my provisional decision.

 Instead, it has argued that a trust can't have been in place because it was obliged to check that one was in place, and the document it needs to verify a trust doesn't exist.
 But I don't find this argument persuasive.
-For many years NS&I considered these SCs to be held in trust, and reported on them as such to Mr W. It had all the obligations to verify the trust then as it says it has now, but no issues were raised.
+For many years NS&I considered these SCs to be held in trust, and reported on them as such to Ms W. It had all the obligations to verify the trust then as it says it has now, but no issues were raised.